JOURNEY TO FREEDOM

 SCRIPTURE PRINCIPLE: If anyone serves Me, let him follow Me . . .
 If anyone serves Me, the Father will honor him.
 John 12:26

 You have been forgiven in Christ!
-So how has surrender been progressing since you started the program?
+So what have you surrendered since you started the program?
 The very fact that you have gotten this far suggests that you have surrendered a certain amount of self-will and have been doing what you felt God called you to do.
-Before beginning of the program, you were advised to pray and ask God if it was His will for you to be in this program, because if you did not feel led by God to do so, you would likely not have gotten this far.
+Before beginning the program, you were advised to pray and ask God if it was His will for you to be in this program, because if you did not feel led by God to do so, you would likely not have gotten this far.

 In the desert was where God met the Hebrews.
 He met them in a cloud by day and in a pillar of fire by night.
 When they were defenseless, He placed His angel between them and the swords of their enemies, parted the sea before them, and gave them victory in battle over enemy tribes that wanted to annihilate them.
 He met them on His mountain and gave them His Law, which was a gift of mercy to recently emancipated slaves.
 He taught them how to live as an orderly society and gave them the foundations of what would become a mighty civilization that would bless millions.
 He had gotten them out of Egypt, and now He worked to get the Egypt out of them.

 Sometimes living the surrendered life is like being in a desert.
-Something has been given up, but the reward has not yet arrived.
+The overcomer has given something up, but the rewards have not yet arrived.
 God meets us in our desert.
 The Holy Spirit speaks to us through the Word, Holy Communion refreshes us, and in Christ we have victory over sin, death, and the power of the devil.
 He has forgiven our sins and taken us out of them; now we let Him work to get the sin out of us.

 In the desert, we learn to deal with our pain God’s way, which feels like heat and thirst and tasteless food.
-In the desert, He brought truth to the Hebrews, to replace the lies of Egypt; He brings truth to us, to replace the lies of the devil.
+In the desert, He brought truth to the Hebrews, which replaced the lies of Egypt; He brings truth to us, which replaces the lies of the devil.
 By faith, we know that God’s ways will bring blessings.

-The desert is where we see God’s mighty acts on our behalf, and where we cry out to Him when overwhelmed.
-Our desert experience is a time to memorize Scriptures and learn the habit of using them when tempted, a time to realize how ssa/ma/tx filled the empty places in our hearts, and a time to open ourselves up to being filled with the knowledge of God.
+The desert is where we see God’s mighty acts on our behalf and where we cry out to Him when overwhelmed.
+Our desert experience is a time to memorize Scriptures, to learn the habit of using them when tempted, to realize how ssa/ma/tx filled the empty places in our hearts, and to open ourselves up to being filled with the knowledge of God.
 During this season of life we learn to face our weaknesses without running to the usual sins, learn to discern the lies which we have believed, and learn new ways of relating to others.